Barbagian Code: Features

 This is a kind of code of honor, similar to a parallel justice, which has sometimes replaced legal organs of the territory.
 Some scholars believe that behind the creation of the Code there is the lack of protection of the individual from the state, which in the years in question was not present in the territory.

 This situation of a stateless motivated the bloody actions of criminal organizations of the 20th century and ruled the wires of the same organization Sardinian Kidnappings Anonima in the 1960s.

-According to research by Antoinetta Mazzette, professor at the University of Sassari, conducted in 2006 in this area takes place most of the bloody events of the island.
+According to research by Antonietta Mazzette, professor at the University of Sassari, conducted in 2006 in this area takes place most of the bloody events of the island.
 Although the population is very small, this area corresponds to that in which it developed, from 18th century, the so-called "classic banditry".

 Much of the code is and defines the injuries suffered, by the personal insult, theft and murder, and penalties; the socio-economic environment in which this process has been developed is to agro-pastoral.
 The purpose is to protect the honor and the dignity of the individual.